citp/privacy-policy-historical/t/th/the/thejournal.ie.md

 We also use outside providers for web-site statistics.
 Please note that to provide statistics these use visitors’ IP addresses but do not have access to users’ usernames or email addresses.
 The primary provider we use is Google Analytics.
 You can find further information on the information which it collects at <http://www.google.com/analytics/>.
+TheJournal.ie also use Mouseflow web analytics, further information is available at <http://mouseflow.com/privacy/>

 ### Cookies